FG reads riot act to board chairmen, members

 Juliana Taiwo-Obalonye, Abuja

-The Federal Government has read the riot act to board chairmen and members of parastatals under the Office of the Secretary to the Government of the Federation not to interfere with the day to day running of the agencies.
+The Federal Government, has read riot act to boards chairmen and members of parastatals under the Office of the Secretary to the Government of the Federation, not to interfere with the day to day running of the agencies.

-It also reiterated the President Muhammadu Buhari-led administration’s zero tolerance for any form of corruption, insisting that this stance must not be compromised in anyway.
+It also reiterated the President Muhammadu Buhari administration’s zero tolerance for any form of corruption, insisting that this stance must not be compromised in anyway.

-Eight boards inaugurated are National Commission for Refugees, Nigerian Christian Pilgrims Commission, National Lottery Trust Fund, National Lottery Regulatory Commission, Nigerian Atomic Energy Commission, Federal Road Safety Commission, Galaxy Backbone Limited and the National agency for the Control of AIDS.
+Eight boards inaugurated at the occasion included the National Commission for Refugees, Nigerian Christian Pilgrims Commission, National Lottery Trust Fund, National Lottery Regulatory Commission, Nigerian Atomic Energy Commission, Federal Road Safety Commission, Galaxy Backbone Limited and the National Agency for the Control of AIDS (NACA).

 “Except where expressly stated by statute, Board appointments are part time.
 Management of your Agencies should therefore be allowed to perform the day-to-day running of these Agencies without hinderance.
 Your allowances and entitlements as Board members are guided by extant circulars that will be distributed to you in due course.
 Please acquaint yourselves with the circulars for proper guidance.”